20200422-IMG_4894.jpg

 Clients

-The Nature Conservancy (TNC), International Committee of the Red Cross (ICRC), Wildlife Conservation Society (WCS), Southern Poverty Law Center, Danish Refugee Council, Internal Displacement Monitoring Centre (IDMC), Integrated Rural Development and Nature Conservation (IRDNC), Human Rights House, Cartier Philanthropy, Dahari, SORALO, GQUAL, UN Human Rights (OHCHR), Association for the Prevention of Torture (APT), Cartier for Nature, International Service for Human Rights (ISHR), People in Need, Geneva Centre for Security Sector Governance (DCAF), Baan Dek Foundation, ICoCA, ANAK-TNK, The Geneva Academy of International Humanitarian Law and Human Rights, Mountain Wilderness, Interpeace, Artistes Contre la Torture (ACT), The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), PeaceNexus Foundation, GenevaCall, The Convention Against Torture Initiative (CTI), and Happy City Lab.
+The Nature Conservancy (TNC), International Committee of the Red Cross (ICRC), Wildlife Conservation Society (WCS), Southern Poverty Law Center, Danish Refugee Council, Internal Displacement Monitoring Centre (IDMC), Integrated Rural Development and Nature Conservation (IRDNC), Human Rights House, Cartier Philanthropy, Dahari, SORALO, GQUAL, UN Human Rights (OHCHR), Association for the Prevention of Torture (APT), Cartier for Nature, International Service for Human Rights (ISHR), Panthera, People in Need, Geneva Centre for Security Sector Governance (DCAF), Baan Dek Foundation, ICoCA, ANAK-TNK, The Geneva Academy of International Humanitarian Law and Human Rights, Mountain Wilderness, Interpeace, Artistes Contre la Torture (ACT), The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), PeaceNexus Foundation, GenevaCall, The Convention Against Torture Initiative (CTI), and Happy City Lab.

 Recognition and Exhibitions

-Winner, International Photography Awards, 2021; Shortlisted, Nature Photographer of the Year, 2022
+Shortlisted, Nature Photographer of the Year | 2022

-In the shadow of skyscrapers | Foreign Correspondents’ Club Thailand | 2024
+In the shadow of skyscrapers | Foreign Correspondents’ Club, Thailand | 2024

-The Suitcase Project | International Red Cross and Red Crescent Museum, Geneva | 2024
+The Suitcase Project | International Red Cross and Red Crescent Museum, Switzerland | 2024

-Human / Nature | Galerie im Gewolbe.
-Germany | 2023
+Human / Nature | Galerie im Gewölbe, Germany | 2023

-In police custody | La bibliothèque nationale, Madagascar | 2022
+Les premières heures | La Bibliothèque Nationale, Madagascar | 2022

-Une autre vision de Geneve | Leica Gallery, Geneva | 2021
+Une Autre Vision de Geneve | Leica Gallery, Switzerland | 2021